dolphindb/Tutorials_EN/standalone_deployment.md

 In such case, you can change to another free port in the config file.

-### 5.2 Failed to Access the Web Interface
+**Q2: Failed to access the web interface**

 Despite the server running and the server address (*ip*:*port*) being correct, the web interface remains inaccessible.

 ![singlenode_faq_1](images/deploy_standalone/singlenode_faq_1.jpg)

-The common reason for the above problem is that the browser and DolphinDB are not deployed on the same server, and the server where DolphinDB is deployed has a firewall on.
+A common reason for the above problem is that the browser and DolphinDB are not deployed on the same server, and a firewall is enabled on the server where DolphinDB is deployed.
 You can solve this issue by turning off the firewall or by opening the corresponding port.

-### 5.3 Roll Back a Failed Upgrade on Linux
+**Q3: Roll back a failed upgrade on Linux**

 If you cannot start DolphinDB server after upgrade, you can follow steps below to roll back to the previous version.

-**Step 1: Restore Metadata Files**
+- Step 1: Restore Metadata Files

 Navigate to the folder */DolphinDB/server* to restore metadata files from backup with the following commands: